About Me

 Technion Israel Institute of Technology - The Red Supergiant Problem

 The Red Supergiant problem discusses the inconsistencies of observable supernovae, as there is a gap between which progenitor stars lead to observable supernova explosions.
 Using MESA (Modules for Experiments in Stellar Astrophysics) I simulated different progenitor stars of varying ZAMS (zero age main sequence) and wind and mass loss parameters.
 These mass loss parameters are key to understanding which stars will be obscured by dust by the time they explode as core collapse supernovae.
+(See Gofman, Gluck, and Soker 2020 for additional details.)

 Posters